 Olivia Gadecki

+Olivia Gadecki's four brothers encouraged her to take up tennis when she was three years old.
+So, at 12 years old, she represented Australia in Paris.
+That early outing proved Olivia was one of Australia's best tennis players.
 From that event, Olivia gained exposure as a tennis player.
 However, she did not make her ITF debut until September 2016.
-Five years later, she made her WTA Tour debut (January 2021).
+Five years later, she made her WTA Tour debut in January 2021.
 A month after that, she won her first Singles match at the Phillip Island Trophy.

 Want to improve your own game?
 Find tennis coaching near me easily when you search on Superprof.
 The platform connects you with tutors, instructors, and coaches based in your area.